alisw/AliPhysics/PWG/EMCAL/README.txt

 to steer the different steps in the preparation chain, handle data, process trigger quantities, and combine common functionalities.
 Furthermore helper classes for various issues are provided.

+It takes care of the EMCAL cluster correction, of the EMCal triggers, and of the jet reconstruction.

 \section s1 How to run it